 Coursera Valuation

-At this time, the firm appears to be overvalued.
-Coursera shows a prevailing Real Value of $7.06 per share.
-The current price of the firm is $8.12.
-Our model approximates the value of Coursera from analyzing the firm fundamentals such as Current Valuation of 556.81 M, profit margin of (0.11) %, and Return On Equity of -0.13 as well as examining its technical indicators and probability of bankruptcy.
+At this time, the firm appears to be undervalued.
+Coursera shows a prevailing Real Value of $8.2 per share.
+The current price of the firm is $7.02.
+Our model approximates the value of Coursera from analyzing the firm fundamentals such as Current Valuation of 393.57 M, return on equity of -0.13, and Profit Margin of (0.11) % as well as examining its technical indicators and probability of bankruptcy.
+Key fundamental drivers impacting Coursera's valuation include:

 Today

-Please note that Coursera's price fluctuation is slightly risky at this time.
+Please note that Coursera's price fluctuation is somewhat reliable at this time.
 Calculation of the real value of Coursera is based on 3 months time horizon.
 Increasing Coursera's time horizon generally increases the accuracy of value calculation and significantly improves the predictive power of the methodology used.

 The intrinsic value of Coursera's stock can be calculated using various methods such as discounted cash flow analysis, price-to-earnings ratio, or price-to-book ratio.
 That value may differ from its current market price, which is determined by supply and demand factors such as investor sentiment, market trends, news, and other external factors that may influence Coursera's stock price.
 It is important to note that the real value of any stock may change over time based on changes in the company's performance.